jabranr/jabranr.github.io-legacy/_posts/2014-06-20-how-google-maps-work.markdown

 private: false
 ---

 Perhaps not as you might have been thinking.
 Few years ago, I amazed my father by showing sattelite images of our home using [Google Maps](https://maps.google.com).
 The very first question was – are these live real time images, showing current state of this place?
 The answer was obvisouly no but I did explain how it works so to feed their curiosity.
 Similarly, majority of people using such products always wonder how this all stuff actually works.
-There are many who will go ahead and make their own perceptions over such things – taking not enough explanations are out there.
+There are many who will go ahead and make their own perceptions over such things – taking that not enough explanations are out there to answer their queries.

 This informational article is based on my experience with Google Mapping products for last ~5+ years and covers major points on how these things work.
 This is also in relations to recent [terrorists attack at Karachi airport](http://www.bbc.co.uk/news/world-asia-27758032) especially after what it seems to be some people sharing the [screenshots of sattelite images taken from Google Maps](https://twitter.com/jabranr/status/475750198036402176) thinking if they were live images.
-So let’s start with what are Google Maps &amp; Google Earth.
+Let’s start with what are Google Maps &amp; Google Earth.

 ### Google Maps &amp; Google Earth

 Google Maps is a free web based service with geographical information and can be accessed by variety of methods and devices.
-The most interesting part of it is it’s static true color sattelite images of [Earth](http://google.com/maps), [Moon](http://google.com/moon), [Sky](http://google.com/sky) and [Mars](http://google.com/mars), interactive 360&deg; panoramas of Earth ([StreetView](http://google.com/maps/views)) and so on.
+The most interesting part is it’s static true color sattelite images of [Earth](http://google.com/maps), [Moon](http://google.com/moon), [Sky](http://google.com/sky) and [Mars](http://google.com/mars), interactive 360&deg; panoramas of Earth ([StreetView](http://google.com/maps/views)) and so on.
 Google Maps is also [available for mobile devices](https://www.google.com/mobile/maps/) – as well as in form of installable software known as [Google Earth](http://earth.google.com).
 There is also another platform called [Google Map Maker](http://mapmaker.google.com) where anyone can register to contribute to add or update the map data.
 Nevertheless, all these products are linked to each other in one or more ways.

 ### How Google gets sattelite images?